nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Adding an event: `add_event`
-Adds an event to the SOChedule Event Scheduler.
+Adds an event to the event list.

 Format: `add_event n/EVENTNAME sd/STARTDATE st/STARTTIME ed/ENDDATE et/ENDTIME [c/CATEGORY]... [t/TAG]...`
 * `n/` is followed by the event name, it is case-sensitive.
 * `sd/` is followed by the starting date, it has to be a **valid date** and in the format of **YYYY-MM-DD**.
 Here, Y is the year, M is the month, D is the day and all has to be integers.